averykhoo/http-over-file-transfer/README.md

   * not stateful and may need to be retransmitted
   * but we don't want to cause an avalanche of nacks, which could happen if a nack message is nacked
   * also it's optional since we'll eventually hit retransmit timeout
+* [ ] congestion control and bandwidth optimization?
+  * maybe ignore fairness for now, just hog the channel
+  * consider a model based approach like bbr
+    * but since we can get the actual network diagram maybe just optimize it for that?

 ## how (v2 - reinventing the ~~wheel~~ osi model)